Jump to section

 - Technology companies including Waymo, May Mobility, and TuSimple are working to achieve more advanced levels of automation that perform well in all driving conditions.

-- Transportation network companies (TNCs) such as Uber and Lyft are working to add AVs to their fleets to provide ride services to the public.
+- Transportation network companies (TNCs) such as Lyft are working with automobile and technology companies to provide ride services to the public.
 The operation of current TNCs can also provide a model for how fleet AV services may function in the future.

 Use case examples